Oak City Journal · Raleigh NC

 NC Seasonal Trimming Calendar (At-a-Glance)

-Late Winter (Feb–Mar) Structural pruning, crown cleaning, reduction of over-extended laterals, pine clearance Best visibility; low pest pressure; ideal for most hardwoods
+Late Winter (Feb–Mar) Do: Structural pruning, crown cleaning, reduction of over-extended laterals, pine clearance — Best visibility; low pest pressure; ideal for most hardwoods

-Spring (Apr–May) Deadwood, minimal clearance, post-storm corrective cuts Heavy structural cuts on oaks and vulnerable hardwoods High sap flow; be conservative unless hazards exist
+Spring (Apr–May) Do: Deadwood, minimal clearance, post-storm corrective cuts.
+Avoid: Heavy structural cuts on oaks and vulnerable hardwoods.
+High sap flow; be conservative unless hazards exist.

-Summer (Jun–Aug) Hazard mitigation, light clearance, storm break cleanup Major thinning, topping, lion-tailing Heat and humidity raise disease risk; keep cuts small
+Summer (Jun–Aug) Do: Hazard mitigation, light clearance, storm break cleanup.
+Avoid: Major thinning, topping, lion-tailing.
+Heat and humidity raise disease risk; keep cuts small.

-Fall (Sep–Nov) Minimal safety pruning only Large live cuts on most ornamentals Fungal pressure elevated in warm, wet autumns
+Fall (Sep–Nov) Do: Minimal safety pruning only.
+Avoid: Large live cuts on most ornamentals.
+Fungal pressure elevated in warm, wet autumns.

 Pruning Do's and Don'ts